All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Illustration for Ipamorelin Vs Sermorelin Comparison

 Ipamorelin selectivity: Ipamorelin is considered one of the most selective GHRPs available.
 Research suggests it primarily stimulates growth hormone release without significantly affecting cortisol (stress hormone) or prolactin levels.
-This selectivity is a major advantage.
-Elevated cortisol can cause anxiety, weight gain, and sleep disruption.
-Elevated prolactin can cause its own set of issues.
+This selectivity is a major advantage. improved cortisol can cause anxiety, weight gain, and sleep disruption. improved prolactin can cause its own set of issues.

 Free Download: GLP-1 Decision Matrix Worksheet Comparing growth hormone peptide options?
 Our printable decision worksheet helps you organize the factors that matter before your provider visit.
 Get yours free) we'll email it to you instantly.
 [Download Now]

 Sermorelin selectivity: Sermorelin is also relatively selective for growth hormone release.
 It mimics the natural GHRH signal, so the pituitary's response is similar to its natural cycle.
-It generally does not significantly raise cortisol or prolactin in studies.
+It generally doesn't significantly raise cortisol or prolactin in studies.

 Common side effects (Ipamorelin: - Injection site reactions (redness, mild swelling) - Headache (reported occasionally in the first few days) - Flushing or warmth sensation shortly after injection - Water retention (mild, temporary) - Increased hunger (related to ghrelin receptor activation)